-In attendance reviews, students may receive a letter awarding them Attendance Privilege (after 2 consecutive half terms of 97% average attendance) OR a letter highlighting low attendance and advising actions.
+In attendance and punctuality reviews, students may receive a letter awarding them Attendance Privilege (after 2 consecutive half terms of 97% average attendance) OR a letter highlighting low attendance and/or poor punctuality, advising actions accordingly.

-If a student's attendance does not improve between termly attendance reviews, they will be asked to attend a meeting with their parents and the Head of Sixth Form to discuss the causes of absence and to put in place support to improve attendance.
+If a student's attendance and/or punctuality does not improve between termly attendance reviews, they will be asked to attend a meeting with their parents and the Head of Sixth Form to discuss the causes of absence and to put in place support to improve attendance and/or punctuality.

-In extreme cases of long-term absence, reoccurring absences or dramatically reduced attendance, students will be asked to attend a meeting with their parents, the Head of Sixth Form and a member of SLT to discuss causes for absence and implications for the student's studies and the continuation of their courses.
+In extreme cases of long-term absence, reoccurring absences, poor punctuality or dramatically reduced attendance, students will be asked to attend a meeting with their parents, the Head of Sixth Form and a member of SLT to discuss causes for absence and/or poor punctuality and implications for the student's studies and the continuation of their courses.

-Students and parents need to be aware of the importance of good attendance for academic progress, and the possible consequences of poor attendance - being unable to complete a course and having to repeat or recommence studies at another centre.
+Students and parents need to be aware of the importance of good attendance and punctuality for academic progress, and the possible consequences of poor attendance - being unable to complete a course and having to repeat or recommence studies at another centre.